Securities Fraud Lawyer

 When you have lost money with your financial advisor or stockbroker which you believe resulted from their unsuitable investment recommendations or negligent handling of your accounts, you need someone who cares about your recovery.
 That’s why we are here.

-Kons Law Offices helps investors nationwide navigate the FINRA arbitration system, to make sure that your rights are represented.
+Kons Law Firm helps investors nationwide navigate the FINRA arbitration system, to make sure that your rights are represented.

 We know that FINRA arbitration can be stressful on investors, with aggressive brokerage firms and financial advisor insurance carriers that deny liability.
 Let us handle fighting brokerage firms to help negotiate the best possible settlement given your facts.
 Our experience handling cases like yours means we can anticipate what’s next and keep you informed throughout the process.